shafiquejamal/travel-booking-exercise/README.md

 - To run the tests, start `sbt` and then enter `test` at the `sbt` prompt.
 - To run the sample data as specified in the task, start `sbt` and then enter `run` at the `sbt` prompt.

+# Notes

+- I used recursive functions, instead of mapping and filtering multiple times, in order to minimize the number of iterations through collections.